n10n/DockerNode1/README.md

 Dockerfiles for easily setting up a node and the following instruction are for building backend from the source code (This takes sometime to build i.e. around 30-40 minutes).

 ## Prerequisites
  * docker installed (https://www.docker.com/) and running (start Docker Quick Terminal.
 Make a note of the default IP address assigned when starting up Docker and for example, default IP address may be 192.168.99.100).
 Using  [Kitematic](https://docs.docker.com/kitematic/) is very helpful.
-On Linuxes with modern kernels, such as Arch Linux, you can just use plain [Docker](https://wiki.archlinux.org/index.php/Docker).
+On modern linux kernel based system, such as Arch Linux, you can just use plain [Docker](https://wiki.archlinux.org/index.php/Docker).
 If want to use existing Docker image (preferred method) then use the image from Docker hub then jump to 'Running' section below.

   [https://hub.docker.com/r/livelygig/backend/](https://hub.docker.com/r/livelygig/backend/)